FREQUENTLY ASKED QUESTIONS

 We're happy to include you in an overseas ceremony.
 But please note that the overseas ceremonies are only held during the spring.

-Inform the Graduation Certification Team of the overseas ceremony you'd like to attend by e-mailing firstname.lastname@example.org or call 800-888-UMUC (8682) ext.
+Inform the Graduation Services Team of the overseas ceremony you'd like to attend by e-mailing email@example.com or call 800-888-UMUC (8682) ext.
 2-2299.
-They'll confirm your eligibility and help you coordinate with the appropriate overseas division.
+They'll confirm your eligibility and help you coordinate with the appropriate overseas team.

-Once your graduation status has been confirmed, Commencement Services will send you detailed information about the Adelphi commencement, along with a link to RSVP online.
+Once your graduation status has been confirmed, Graduation Services will send your degree status and contact information to the Commencement Services Office.
+Commencement Services will then e-mail you detailed information about the Adelphi commencement, along with a link to RSVP online.

 To meet fire codes, each guest at the Xfinity Center—including infants—must have a ticket to attend.